-Maximum Likelihood Estimation has been widely used for estimation~\cite{Pawitan01} since it was introduced by Fisher~\cite{Fisher1922} in 1922.
-The ``best'' estimate is often chosen from a set of samples and only the relative likelihood in that sample is considered.
-Figure~\ref{fig:LLikRef}a shows the log-likelihood of 1024 states (the same set used in Figure~\ref{fig:LLikZoom}b), the grey dashed line is the median log-likelihood of those states.
-In this case, it is not the problem of which estimate one shall pick, but how to show that they are all ``bad'' estimates.
-In practice, the Truth is unknown therefore it cannot be used as a reference like the cross plotted in Figure~\ref{fig:LLikZoom}.
-Given the observations and the noise model, however, the expected log-likelihood of the Truth\footnote{The log-likelihood of the Truth is $\frac{\sum_{i=0}^{n-1}\delta_{i}^{2}}{2\sigma^{2}}$ (from Eq.~\ref{eq:LLik}) where $\delta_{i}$ (observation noise) is $IID\sim N(0,\sigma^{2})$ distributed.
+Maximum likelihood estimation has been widely used~\cite{Pawitan01} since {its introduction} by Fisher~\cite{Fisher1922} in 1922.
+The ``best'' estimate is often chosen from a set of candidates, and only the relative likelihood of candidates within that sample is considered.
+Figure~\ref{fig:LLikRef} shows the log-likelihood of 1024 states (the same set used in Figure~\ref{fig:LLikZoom}b), the red dashed line is the median log-likelihood of those states.
+In this case, {the problem is not one of which estimate to select (equifinality), but one of recognizing that each and every candidate has vanishing likelihood (equidismality).} In practice, Truth is unknown therefore it cannot be used as a reference, {as it is in }Figure~\ref{fig:LLikZoom}.
+Given the observations and the noise model, however, the expected log-likelihood of Truth can be {determined}\footnote{The log-likelihood of Truth is $-\frac{\sum_{i=0}^{n-1}\delta_{i}^{2}}{2\sigma^{2}}$ (from Equation~\ref{eq:LLik}) where $\delta_{i}$ (observation noise) is $IID\sim N(0,\sigma^{2})$ distributed.
 Let $Z=\frac{\sum_{i=0}^{n-1}\delta_{i}^{2}}{\sigma^{2}}$, $Z$ is a random variable following chi-squared distribution with $n$ degrees of freedom.
-Statistics of the log-likelihood of the Truth can therefore simply derived from $Z$.} can be derived and serve as a reference.
-Figure~\ref{fig:LLikRef}b, the log-likelihood of 1024 states are plotted along with the expected log-likelihood of the Truth (black dashed line).
-Figure~\ref{fig:LLikRef}b shows that it is not a case of equifinality in Figure~\ref{fig:LLikRef}a but a case of equidismality.
-In cases where it is observed that all traditional candidate states have vanishingly small log-likelihood relative to the expected log-likelihood of the Truth, approaches like those suggested above might prove valuable.
+Statistics of the log-likelihood of Truth can therefore simply derived from $Z$.} and serve as a reference.
+Figure~\ref{fig:LLikRef}, the log-likelihood of 1024 states are plotted along with the expected log-likelihood of Truth (black dashed line).
+Figure~\ref{fig:LLikRef} shows that it is not a case of equifinality but a case of equidismality.
+In cases where it is observed that all traditional candidate states have vanishingly small log-likelihood relative to the expected log-likelihood of Truth, {a PDA based importance sampling might prove of valuable.}